Visa policy of Hong Kong: Transit visa required

 Nationals of the following countries are required to possess a visa for any type of entry into Hong Kong (including as tourists) and for transit airside (even if they remain within the airport transit area):

 1 - except for holders of diplomatic or official passports.

 Mainland China, Macau, and Taiwan

 Special rules are in force for nationals of China and Taiwan who do not reside in Hong Kong.

 Overview

 Mainland China

-Chinese nationals with hukou in Mainland China are required to obtain an entry permit from the Public Security Bureau for any type of visit to Hong Kong (Two-way Permit required for short visits and long visits, or One-way Permit for settlement), as well as an entry endorsement (similar to a visa) for the purpose of travel.
-The duration of stay is usually 7 days per trip.
+Chinese nationals with hukou in mainland China can obtain an entry permit from the Public Security Bureau for any type of visit to Hong Kong (Two-way Permit required for short visits and long visits), as well as an entry endorsement (similar to a visa) for the purpose of travel.

+Chinese nationals holding Permit for Proceeding to Hong Kong and Macao can only enter Hong Kong through Luohu Port.
+After entering, they can no longer return to the mainland.
+They can apply for Hong Kong Document of Identity for Visa Purposes, which is valid for 7 years.
+After that, they are eligible for permanent residency in Hong Kong and a HKSAR Passport.